United States at the 1904 Summer Olympics: Tennis

 The United States was one of two nations to compete in tennis.

 Tug of war

 Water polo

-Water polo is mentioned in the games reports for the 1904 Summer Olympics, but initially the water polo event was not included in the International Olympic Committee's medal database for the 1904 Games.
+Water polo is mentioned in the games reports for the 1904 Summer Olympics, but initially it was not included in the official International Olympic Committee's medal database for the 1904 Games.
 However, the IOC later reconsidered and recognized the sport to be a part of the official program.

 Weightlifting

 Wrestling

 The United States wrestling team competed in 1904 for the first time.